This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 - Philodendrons are usually darker green

-- Philodendrons typically do better in low light, although most pothos can still survive in low light but won’t thrive
+- Philodendrons typically do better in low light

 Which pothos grows fastest?

-It is hard to pinpoint an exact variety that is THE fastest because most pothos are pretty decent growers under the right growing conditions.
+It is hard to pinpoint an exact variety that is THE fastest because most pothos are pretty fast growers under the right growing conditions!

 Can you plant different varieties of pothos together?